mosip/mosip-infra/deployment/v3/external/minio/README.md

 ## Introduction

 MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
 It is API compatible with Amazon S3 cloud storage service.
+MinIO is required for on-prem setups.
+If you are installing MOSIP on cloud you need explore cloud native options that support S3 API.
+On AWS, it would be S3.

 The MinIO Operator is recommended way to deploy MinIO on Kubernetes.
 MinIO Operator supports deploying MinIO Tenants onto private and public cloud infrastructures ("Hybrid" Cloud).

 ## Prerequisites